ibm-cloud-docs/app-configuration/ac-manage-workflow.md

                  //preparing the data for the webhook request var webHookReqDataObject = new Object();
-                 webHookReqDataObject.operation = String(current.operation());
+                 //BELOW ARE THE DATA THAT IS NEEDED TO PROCESS THE REQUEST, MODIFYING OR ALTERING THE DATA OR THE ATTRIBUTE WILL RESULT IN WEBHOOK REQUEST FAILURE. webHookReqDataObject.operation = String(current.operation());
                  webHookReqDataObject.short_description = String(current.short_description);
                  webHookReqDataObject.change_request_id = String(current.number);